- Pay Attention to the Edges of the Shot

 The easy solution to this problem is one of the best landscape photography tips you’ll ever get: use a graduated neutral density filter.

-Graduated ND filters are dark on top and gradually lighten toward the bottom.
+Graduated ND filters are dark on top and gradually lighten toward the bottom, as shown above.

 How to Improve Landscape Photography: Take Your Time